-I currently serve as Associate Professor and Director of Chinese Studies at William & Mary.
+I serve as Associate Chair for Faculty Affairs in the Department of Modern Languages and Literatures and Director of Chinese Studies at William & Mary.
 From 2007–2016 I taught at the University of South Carolina—Columbia, where I directed both the program in Chinese and the Center for Asian Studies at the Walker Institute of International and Area Studies.
 Since 2014 I’ve also held an appointment as Visiting Professor (讲座教授) in the College of Chinese Language and Literature at Henan University in Kaifeng.

 I also contribute regularly as a translator.
 China from Empire to Nation-State (Harvard University Press, 2014), my translation of the introductory essay to Wang Hui’s four-volume Rise of Modern Chinese Thought, was named a Choice Outstanding Academic Title for 2015, and my translation of What Is China? by Ge Zhaoguang (Belknap/Harvard, 2018), received the same distinction in 2019.
 Earlier translations include Jin Tianhe’s The Women’s Bell, the first full-length tract on women’s rights in China, which appeared in The Birth of Chinese Feminism: Essential Texts in Transnational Theory (Columbia University Press, 2013).

 Courses I have offered at William & Mary include: “May Fourth at 100,” “Twentieth-Century Chinese Literature in Translation,” and “What is China?,” a first-year writing-intensive seminar that incorporates the book by Ge Zhaoguang that I recently translated.
 Because I started out as a first-generation college student at Fairhaven College at Western Washington University, I am very interested in working with students from this group and thinking about how we can make critical languages and Chinese Studies a welcoming and supportive place for students of all backgrounds.